NoReactionTime/react-project-server/README.md

 | INDEX  | `/orderitems`             | `orders#index`    |
 | POST   | `/orderitems`             | `orderitems#post` |
 | GET    | `/orderhistory`           | `ordeitems#index` |

+## Future Updates
+Adding the functionality to allow users to review products after they've been purchased.
+These reviews would consist of a numerical rating from 1-5, along with a description.